skagankose/ada_fall_2017/index.md

 We know that AI related researches has gone through ups and downs during the past decades, can we observe this pattern by analysing the number of patents granted through years (in 1900s)?
 AI is also one of the most popular area of research in today's world.
 Will these popularity fade away like it did in the past or will it persist this time?

 To answer this question, we calculated number of AI related patents for each year from 1976 until 2016.

 <a id='number_ai_patents_by_year'></a>
 ![Image](img/number_ai_patents_by_year.png)
 *Figure 35: Number of Artificial Intelligence Related Patents in Years*

-AI patents has known an important increase in both 1986 and 2006, whereas the growth remained farily steady elsewhere.
+AI patents has known an important increase in both 1986 and 2006, whereas the growth remained fairly steady elsewhere.
 But considering that overall number of patents has also increased over years, We need to check the percentage of AI patents among all patents over time (Figure 2.3.2) in order to be able to see the whole picture and make a more complete analysis.

 <a id='percentage_ai_patents_by_year'></a>
 ![Image](img/percentage_ai_patents_by_year.png)
 *Figure 36: Percentage of Artificial Intelligence Related Patents in Years*

 There are couple of observations worth mentioning about these figures.

 We can observe a decline from 1976.
 AI was already popular during the 1960s especially after Artificial Neural Networks were born, however and its popularity started to decline around 1970s because of insufficient computing power.